 This figure compares the distribution of residual harm to the distribution of no residual harm by DEVICE EVENT DESCRIPTION as reported in Device or Medical/Surgical Supply Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-Device defect or failure, including HIT was the most frequently reported category of DEVICE EVENT DESCRIPTION, accounting for 40.2% (782 / 1,944) of all Incidents shown in this figure.
-Device defect or failure, including HIT also accounted for 35.0% (114 / 326) of residual harm across all categories of DEVICE EVENT DESCRIPTION.
+Device defect or failure, including HIT was the most frequently reported category of DEVICE EVENT DESCRIPTION, accounting for 40.3% (986 / 2,447) of all Incidents shown in this figure.
+Device defect or failure, including HIT also accounted for 35.3% (147 / 416) of residual harm across all categories of DEVICE EVENT DESCRIPTION.

-Across all Incidents where DEVICE EVENT DESCRIPTION was reported, 16.8% (326 / 1,944) of reports were associated with residual patient harm.
-The category of DEVICE EVENT DESCRIPTION with the largest proportion of residual patient harm was Combination or interaction of device defect or failure and use error at 22.9% (32 / 140).
-The category with the smallest proportion of residual patient harm was Device defect or failure, including HIT at 14.6% (114 / 782).
+Across all Incidents where DEVICE EVENT DESCRIPTION was reported, 17.0% (416/2,447) of reports were associated with residual patient harm.
+The category of DEVICE EVENT DESCRIPTION with the largest proportion of residual patient harm was Combination or interaction of device defect or failure and use error at 23.6% (45/191).
+The category with the smallest proportion of residual patient harm was Device defect or failure, including HIT at 14.9% (147/986).